ledermann/rails-settings/README.md

 ## Compatibility

 Version 2 is a complete rewrite and has a new DSL, so it's **not** compatible with Version 1.
-But the database schema is unchanged, so you can use the same data after upgrading.
 In addition, Rails 2.3 is not supported anymore.
+But the database schema is unchanged, so you can continue to use the data created by 1.x, no conversion is needed.

 If you don't want to upgrade, you find the old version in the [1.x](https://github.com/ledermann/rails-settings/commits/1.x) branch.
 But don't expect any updates there.